It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 If you’re working with a reciprocating saw, for example, make sure the blade is correctly fixed, so it doesn’t give way under pressure.

-Some tools, such as the saber saw, cannot have their blades totally covered.
+Some tools, such as the saber saw, cannot have their blades fully covered.
 Therefore, always keep in mind that a large portion of the blade is visible beneath the workpiece.

 You won’t be safe if you have a lot of experience.
 According to statistics, experts are injured just as frequently as amateurs when using power tools.